DaveParillo/cisc192-reader/src/chapter9/review-3.rst

                #include <iostream>
                using namespace std;

-               // Write your code for the struct Pants here.
+               // Write your code for the struct pants here.

                int main() {
-                   Pants p = { 'S', "denim" };
+                   pants p = { 'S', "denim" };
                }

          .. tb-tab:: Answer

             Below is one way to implement the program.
-We declare the ``Pants`` struct and list the instance variables in order.
+We declare the ``pants`` struct and list the instance variables in order.

             .. tb-code:: cpp